Quick Guide to Lanzarote

 Lanzarote boasts a warm climate all year round, which is fantastic for beach holidays.
 It's a great winter sun destination with year averages of 21°C to 29°C. Thanks to the island's location, just a four hours flight from the UK, you can get the sunshine of a long-haul destination without putting in the hours in the air.

-Couples Activities in Lanzarote
+Couples Holidays in Lanzarote

 Located in the south of the island, Timanfaya National Park is a major attraction covering an area of 51 square kilometres, much of which resembles an alien landscape.
 Also of interest are the works of César Manrique, which are located on the east and north of the island and were created to celebrate the island's unique landscape.
 For something a bit more indulgent, you can head to one of the island's many spas.

-Family Activities in Lanzarote
+Family Holidays in Lanzarote

 One of the most popular beach resorts in Lanzarote is Puerto del Carmen, because it has fun attractions which appeal to holidaymakers of all ages.
 Among them is Rancho Texas, an amusement park with animal shows featuring birds of prey, sea lions and macaws.
 Other interesting things to try are watersports, a visit to a pirate museum in Costa Teguise and go karting in San Bartoleme.
 If you're feeling particularly adventurous, you can dive 30 metres deep in a submarine in Puerto Calero - one of few places in the world you can do this!